yellowmessenger/documentation/docs/cookbooks/Gen-AI-Advanced-Level/genai-bottroubleshooting.md

 sidebar_label : Troubleshooting Gen AI bots
 ---

+The key to troubleshooting bots is identifying the issue.
+Once identified, you can either retrain the bot with new input or adjust its existing text and parameters for improvement.

 ## Navigate to platform logs

 1. Open **Automation > Build** and **Preview** the bot.